CybersecurityHow to Start a Cybersecurity Career from Scratch in 2026

 Start with CompTIA Security+ — the most globally recognized.
 Don't collect certifications just for the sake of it.
 One certification with hands-on experience is worth more than five without practical application.

-Cybersecurity Specializations
+What Cybersecurity Specializations Are Available?

 Penetration Testing